Complex coacervates

 Biology uses proteins in the construction of materials with many different structures and properties.
 Examples of these are the tough fibres of keratin and spider silk, or the crosslinked three-dimensional structure of gluten.
 The properties of these materials depend not only on their chemical structure, but also on their processing.
 In our project, we use synthetic polyelectrolytes, proteins, and combinations of both to emulate these natural biomaterials.
 Our aim is to develop high performance fibrous materials that can be processed in green conditions, and to understand the relationship between different processing techniques and their final structure.

-People: Jianwu Sun, Guillermo Monreal Santiago, Armin Amirsadeghi
+People: Armin Amirsadeghi